streamlineddesigns/Hyper-Associative-Recall-Memory/README.md

 This is cheap to test.
 You don't have to train an LLM.
 Just an open-weights MoE, some compute to fit a hypernetwork, and a benchmark.
 Someone with a GPU and a weekend could do it.

 That's the proposal.

+Okay, so in retrospect, maybe its naive to think centroid to hypernetwork weights could work.
+Maybe even thinking this approach would work without conventional knowledge distillation is naive in general.
+However, I think that even trying to find alternative solutions is a worthy puruit.

+Another simpler option seems possible to explore.
+Firstly, I think constraining the final layer weights of the networks produced by the hypernetwork, to be nearby each other, might enforce the manifold deviation hypothesis I proposed earlier.
+Traditional knowledge distillation with this in mind, might produce meaningful results on its own; without any additional tricks except this proposed auxilary loss.

+I've got some sparse mixture of experts weights readily available.
+I do wonder what interpolation would be like between latent experts, or for top K latent experts.
+That might enable some interesting properties.
+Hmm.